endurantgames/cosmiclegends/src/skills.md

       - This could get you "cancelled" online.
       - Lose 1 Health or 1 Might.

+Bureaucrat
+:   You are skilled at dealing bureaucracies and paperwork; optionally,
+    you can choose one type of organization that you're particularly skilled at dealing with.
+If you do, add 1 die to any roll related to those organizations.

+    - Roll [Bureaucrat]{.action}    to
+    - Roll [Bureaucrat]{.adventure} to
+    - Roll [Bureaucrat]{.detective} to
+    - Roll [Bureaucrat]{.mystery}   to
+    - Roll [Bureaucrat]{.suspense}  to

+    - **Potential Edge Success Consequences:**
+      - something
+      - something
+      - something
+      - something

 Criminal
 :   You're skilled at evading the law and getting away with it.
 Optionally, you can
     add one or more types of crimes as specialties; if you do, add 1 die to any roll